 This goes beyond the traditional corporate training market towards partnerships with the education sector for employees to receive courses, mentoring, certifications and degrees that are delivered online and during office hours.
-In the first half of 2020, companies including Go1, eLearning Brothers and Degreed all experienced significant growth in this market.
+In 2021, companies including Go1, eLearning Brothers and Degreed all experienced significant growth in this market.